-An intervertebral disc fits between each vertebral body and provides a space between the spine bones.
+An intervertebral disc fits between each vertebral Healthy Body and provides a space between the spine bones.
 The disc normally works like a shock absorber.
 It protects the spine against the daily pull of gravity.
 It also protects the spine during heavy activities that put strong force on the spine, such as jumping, running, and lifting.

 An intervertebral disc is made up of two parts.
 The center, called the nucleus, is spongy.
 It provides most of the ability to absorb shock.
 The nucleus is held in place by the annulus, a series of strong ligament rings surrounding it.
 Ligaments are strong connective tissues that attach bones to other bones.

 In the lumbar spine, the spinal canal usually has more than enough room for the spinal nerves.
 The canal is normally 17 to 18 millimeters around, slightly smaller than a penny.
 Spinal stenosis develops when the canal shrinks to 12 millimeters or less.
 When the size drops below 10 millimeters, severe symptoms of lumbar spinal stenosis occur.

 There are many reasons why symptoms of spinal stenosis develop.
 Some of the more common reasons include:

 - congenital stenosis (being born with a small spinal canal)